 Of course, no matter how many preventative steps HR can proactively take, it will never be possible to completely eradicate all possibility of bullying.
 The important thing is that there is an open culture of respect, and that employees always know what action they can take to help resolve matters.

 Should a complaint be received, the organisation has an obligation to follow procedure as outlined and communicated to staff through an anti-bullying policy.
 Both an informal and formal procedure should be defined by the employer and captured within the policy.
 If the company has not defined these processes, they will be unable to deal adequately with the complaint.

-It is the employee’s choice as to which of the two processes to use.
 As the name suggests, the goal of the informal process is to resolve the situation as informally as possible.
 If this succeeds, it minimises the conflict and stress involved.
-As suggested in the new Code of Practice, organisations with adequate resources can appoint a support contact who can act as an unbiased advisor to employees who wish to discuss their options before taking the matter to HR.
-This can be an invaluable tool in helping employees feel comfortable about seeking a resolution, and can also help them to identify whether to choose an informal or formal process.
+As suggested in the Code of Practice, organisations should appoint a support contact who can act as an unbiased advisor to employees who wish to discuss their options before making a formal complaint.
+This can be an invaluable tool in helping employees feel comfortable about seeking a resolution and can also help them to identify whether to choose an informal or formal process.

 The informal process normally involves the employee dealing directly with the alleged perpetrator with the aim of resolving the situation promptly and in a low-key fashion.
 However, someone who is being bullied may find it difficult to approach the perpetrator.
 Mediation could be an option, as could informal meetings facilitated by management.
 It is important to remember to keep a strong paper trail, even if the process is informal, as it may help to show that there was an attempt to resolve matters.